jarednielsen/speech2phone/README.md

 ## Directory Structure

 - *embedding/*: Learned embeddings, applied after preprocessing.
 For example, PCA.
-- *experiments/*: Put the results of *mag* experiments as subfolders in here.
+- *experiments/class/*: *mag* experiments on classification (phoneme boundaries given to model).
+- *experiments/seg_class/*: *mag* experiments on segmentation and classification (phoneme boundaries produced by model).
 - *models/*: custom model classes we've built.
 - *preprocessing/*: Loads data from files, caches it, and returns NumPy arrays.
 - *results/*: Assorted images/ plots that are interesting and could be useful in the final report.
 For example, a PCA .png